amanangira/blog/content/posts/go-concurrency/common-patterns/fundamentals.md

 ```

-Additionally in the above examples you would notice the `done` channel.
-Go routines are not garbage collected by the runtime, so regardless of their small footprint, we don't want to leave them dangling.
+Additionally in the above examples you would notice the `done` channelGoroutines are not garbage collected by the runtime, so regardless of their small footprint, we don't want to leave them dangling.
 For this, one of the very common pattern is to pass an additional channel to signal termination of work.

-#### Important rules when dealing with Go Routines
+#### Important rules when dealing with goroutines
 - The channel owner should
     - Instantiate the channel.
-    - Perform writes, or pass the ownership to another Go routines.
+    - Perform writes, or pass the ownership to another goroutines.
     - Close the channel.
-- Passing a signal channel to indicate termination from parent to the child Go routine.
+- Passing a signal channel to indicate termination from parent to the child goroutine.